 Undervolt Protection (UVP)

-Undervolt Protection is a microcode/processor feature that limits voltages from going below a set of voltage minimums, either of the user-defined BIOS value or default in-spec value (whichever is higher).
+Undervolt Protection is a microcode/processor feature that limits voltages from going below a minimum level.
+This minimum is defined by the voltage set within BIOS and, if not configured, then the processor default is used.
 The processor enforces UVP rules and limits, where selected BIOS can disable or change the minimum.

 Note | Undervolt Protection is only available on 12th Gen Intel® Core™ Processors and newer processors. |